-Together with the British Wittgenstein Society and the BBC Radio 3 Free Thinking programme we invite you to join us for a special celebration of the 100th anniversary of the publication of the German edition of the Tractatus Logico-Philosophicus.
+Together with the British Wittgenstein Society and the BBC Radio 3 Free Thinking programme we celebrated the 100th anniversary of the publication of the German edition of the Tractatus Logico-Philosophicus with a symposium.

 - Luciano Bazzocchi (University of Siena)

 - Juliet Floyd (Boston University)

 - Cheryl Misak (University of Toronto & Visiting Fellow at All Souls College, University of Oxford)

 - Monica Nagler-Wittgenstein, literary journalist and great-niece of the philosopher